craigkc/nvm-windows/README.md

 ### Features
 - Easy installation and switching of Node.js versions and architectures
-- Designed from the ground-up for use with Windows
+- Designed for use with Windows
 - Support for Node.js v4+
-- Independent installer and uninstaller
+- Optional installer and uninstaller

-### Requirements & Limitations
+- Open source

+### Things to Know
 - This has always been a version manager for only Node.js so there is no back-support for [io.js](https://github.com/maxogden/io.js).

 - You must have Windows administrator rights when executing `nvm install` or `nvm use` commands (which create symlinks).
 - Global npm modules are **not** shared between the different versions of Node.js you have installed. **This is by design** to allow fully isolated environments between different Node.js versions.
 Additionally, some npm modules may not be supported in the version of Node.js you're using, so be aware of your environment as you work.

+## Getting Started

-### Downloading & Installing
+### Download
 Downloads are available on the [releases](https://github.com/coreybutler/nvm-windows/releases) page.
-See below for important installation instructions.

----
-## About

-### Like This project?

-Let people know with a [tweet](https://twitter.com/intent/tweet?hashtags=nodejs&original_referer=http%3A%2F%2F127.0.0.1%3A91%2F&text=Check%20out%20NVM%20for%20Windows!&tw_p=tweetbutton&url=http%3A%2F%2Fgithub.com%2Fcoreybutler%2Fnvm-windows&via=goldglovecb) or better yet, **click the "Sponsor" button** at the top of this page.

-### Notices

-This repository now uses [Github Discussions](https://github.com/coreybutler/nvm-windows/discussions) for updates.
-Sponsors also receive occasional email updates.
-The Gitter channel has been retired in favor of these new features.
-Old notices have moved to the [notices wiki entry](https://github.com/coreybutler/nvm-windows/wiki/Notices).

-### Common Issues & Resolutions

-Please see the [Common Issues](https://github.com/coreybutler/nvm-windows/wiki/Common-Issues) page before posting an issue.

-## Getting Started
+Versions with or without an installer are available.

 ### Before Installation